AlfredoPrograma/portfolio/src/data/articles/building-a-toy-load-balancer.md

 ## So, What Exactly Is a Load Balancer?

-A **load balancer** is a software component that sits between your application's clients and its servers.
+A load balancer is a software component that sits between your application's clients and its servers.
 Its main role is to receive client requests and consistently redistribute them across multiple backend servers.
 Think of it as a highway interchange that connects traffic to different destinations efficiently.

 ## Load Balancing Algorithms

 The way a load balancer distributes requests can vary depending on the desired strategy.
 Some algorithms aim for even distribution, while others ensure that requests from the same client always go to the same server.
-These strategies are known as **load balancing algorithms**.
+These strategies are known as load balancing algorithms.
 The most common are:

-* **Round Robin**: Requests are distributed cyclically across all servers, without any preference.
+- Round Robin: Requests are distributed cyclically across all servers, without any preference.
 If you have 3 servers, each incoming request goes to the next one in line.
 This ensures a fair and even distribution of traffic.

-* **Weighted**: Each server is assigned a **weight** that defines how much traffic it should handle.
+- Weighted: Each server is assigned a weight that defines how much traffic it should handle.
 This is useful when some servers have more resources than others.
 Requests are routed more frequently to more powerful servers.

-* **IP Hash**: A hash is generated based on the client's IP address, creating a unique and consistent identifier.
+- IP Hash: A hash is generated based on the client's IP address, creating a unique and consistent identifier.
 Requests from the same IP are always directed to the same server, ensuring session consistency.

 ## Hands On: Let's Build One

 To better understand how load balancing works, let’s build a small lab.
 We’ll use:

-* **Go (Golang)** to implement a simple HTTP server.
+- Go (Golang) to implement a simple HTTP server.
-* **Nginx** as our load balancer.
+- Nginx as our load balancer.
-* **Docker** to run everything in an isolated environment.
+- Docker to run everything in an isolated environment.

 ### Step 1: Creating Our Service